 In general the Floer operator fails to square to zero because of configurations involving disk bubbles; in Fukaya-Oh-Ohta-Ono \cite{fooo} the Lagrangian Floer complex is called {\em obstructed} in this case.
 In general the operator $\partial$ is part of an \ainfty-bimodule structure on $CF(L_0,L_1)$ in \cite{fooo}.
-We consider now the case that $L_0,L_1$ are fixed point sets of anti-symplectic involutions $\iota_0,\iota_1$ intersecting transversally.
-We assume that $J_\Gamma$ is $\iota_b$-anti-invariant on $\ell_b^{-1}(\infty)$ as in Remark \ref{antiinv}, while in the second we assume that $J_\Gamma$ is spherical on $\ell_b^{-1}(\infty)$ as in Remark \ref{spheres}.
+In the case of admissible Lagrangians in Definition \ref{admissible}, in the first case we assume that $J_\Gamma$ is $\iota_b$-anti-invariant on $\ell_b^{-1}(\infty)$ as in Remark \ref{antiinv}, while in the second we assume that $J_\Gamma$ is spherical on $\ell_b^{-1}(\infty)$ as in Remark \ref{spheres}.

-Note that the configurations with index one of expected dimension zero can live over any top-dimensional cell in $\ol{\M}_{\ul{n}}$; these configurations may involve nodes of non-zero length.

-\begin{theorem} Suppose that $L_0,L_1$ are Hamiltonian perturbations of the diagonal as in Proposition \ref{diagonal}, or more generally Lagrangians that are fixed point sets of anti-symplectic involutions satisfying the Maslov index conditions in \cite[Corollary 1.6]{fooo:anti}.
-For a comeager set of domain-dependent almost complex structures, the Floer coboundary operator $\partial$ is well-defined and satisfies $\partial^2 = 0$. \end{theorem}
+\begin{theorem} Suppose that $L_0,L_1$ are admissible Lagrangian branes as in Definition \ref{admissible}.
+For regular, coherent, stabilizing, ghost-marking-independent collections of perturbation data, the Floer coboundary operator $\partial$ is well-defined and satisfies $\partial^2 = 0$. \end{theorem}

-\begin{proof} Since the zero-dimensional component of the moduli space is a finite set of points for each energy bound by the first part of Proposition \ref{zeroone}, the sum in \eqref{coboundary2} is well-defined.
+\begin{proof} Since the zero-dimensional component of the moduli space is a finite set of points for each energy bound by the first part of Proposition \ref{zeroone}, the sum in \eqref{coboundary} is well-defined.
 The boundary of the fundamental class on the one-dimensional component of the moduli space is a sum of points whose sum of coefficients is zero, since two points with opposite coefficients occur for each one-cell.
 The contributions corresponding to fake boundary types cancel by Theorem \ref{fundclass3}.
 It follows that the sum of coefficients of the true boundary types also vanishes: